mlcommons/ck/README.md

 repository for low-level knowledge management and exchange.

-It is intended to help users organize, describe, preserve, cross-link, find, share (or P2P exchange), cite and reuse any code and data on their devices, in workgroups or in a cloud.
+It is intended to help users organize, describe, preserve, cross-link, find, share, exchange, cite and reuse any code and data on their devices, in workgroups or in a cloud.

-CK lets users gradually organize their files (code and data) locally into cross-linked entries with DOI-style UIDs, simple and unified API (through CK modules written in Python), and JSON-based, schema-free and extensible meta-description, thus
+CK helps users gradually organize their files (code and data) locally into cross-linked entries with DOI-style UIDs, simple and unified API (through CK modules written in Python), and JSON-based, schema-free and extensible meta-description, thus